World Internet Conference: Wuzhen Declaration

 At the first World Internet Conference in 2014, an unknown party distributed a draft joint statement affirming the right of individual nations to develop, use, and govern the Internet, a concept Chinese Communist Party (CCP) general secretary and paramount leader Xi Jinping calls cyber sovereignty.
 Attendees received a draft of the statement overnight, slid under their hotel doors.
 As some objected to the statement, the organizers made no mention of it in the conference's final day.

 Summits

+1st World Internet Conference

+The inaugural World Internet Conference took place from November 19 to 21, 2014, with the topic "Connectivity, Sharing and Governance."
+Li Keqiang, the Premier of the State Council, engaged with Chinese and foreign delegates at the conference.